Davenport tide pools: Sunburst anemone

-Giant Green Anemone
+Giant green anemone

-The Giant Green Anemone (Anthopleura xanthogrammica) lives in the intertidal/subtidal zones of the Davenport tide pools and can be found at depths up to 15 feet.
+The giant green anemone (Anthopleura xanthogrammica) lives in the intertidal/subtidal zones of the Davenport tide pools and can be found at depths up to 15 feet.
 They primarily feed off sea urchins, detached mussels, crabs, and small fish, but like to attach themselves to mussel beds where they have a large source of food.
 Gian Green Anemones can be identified by their bright green tentacles and oral disk.